web-97/RestoreCopyChromeExtension/README.md

 ## Features

-- Feature 1
-- Feature 2
+- copy to restore its own functions

 ## Install